Katherine Pulaski: Concept and development

 Towards the end of the first season of Star Trek: The Next Generation, staff members convinced Gene Roddenberry to drop Gates McFadden as Dr. Beverly Crusher from the show.
 Executive producer Rick Berman opposed this decision.
 To allow for McFadden's return in the future, Roddenberry wrote Crusher's character out rather than killing her.
 McFadden's departure led to an opening for a new cast member.
 The producers contacted actress Diana Muldaur, unaware of her past involvement with Roddenberry's Star Trek and Planet Earth pilot.
 In the original Star Trek series, Muldaur played the role of a doctor in two episodes: as Dr. Ann Mulhall in "Return to Tomorrow", and as Dr. Miranda Jones in "Is There in Truth No Beauty?"
 Muldaur also worked on the pilot for Planet Earth after getting to know Roddenberry and his wife, Majel Barrett, through their annual Star Trek Christmas parties.

 Muldaur was not required to audition for the role of Pulaski.
 Instead, she was given 15 VHS cassettes of the first season.
 She found it "very exciting", noting it "got better and better and better" as she watched it.
 Christina Pickles was also considered for the part of Pulaski, a decision Berman described as "very tough".
 Muldaur finally agreed to play the role, but asked Roddenberry to change the name of the character to Kate, which became Katherine.

 Pulaski debuted in the second season episode "The Child", along with Whoopi Goldberg making her first appearance as Guinan in the same episode.
 Even though Muldaur was a regular character on The Next Generation, she was listed in the opening credits as a "Special Guest Star".
-After the second season, Muldaur left the series and joined the cast of L.A.
-Law.
-She used footage of the episode "Unnatural Selection" to gain the part.
-Gates McFadden returned to continue her role as Dr. Crusher for the remainder of the series.
+Muldaur left the series at the end of season 2.
+Muldaur submitted clips from her episode "Unnatural Selection" to L.A.
+Law producers, who cast her as Rosalind Shays on that show.
+Gates McFadden returned to Star Trek: The Next Generation to continue her role as Dr. Crusher, a role she played for the remainder of the series.